 The scent of pine forests and salty sea air accompanies you throughout this trip as do fabulous sea-views and mile after mile of gorgeous beach.
 Biarritz, one of the country’s most famous seaside resorts with its surf beaches and historic buildings makes a fitting finale to your cycling holiday.

 The route is mostly level and any hills are rare and not that steep.
 Its nearly all cycle paths with the odd section on quite lanes or tracks.

 Itinerary & Map

 We offer 7 and 8 night versions of this tour.
 The itinerary below describes the 8 night version.
-If you opt for the 7 night version then day 4 of the below itinerary is omitted.
+If you opt for the 7 night version then day 4 is omitted.

 The route is mostly level and any hills are rare and not that steep.
 It’s nearly all cycle paths with the odd section on quite lanes or tracks.

 Day 1: Arrive Bordeaux